Ahlid/framework/README.md

-A javascript project to simulate an domotic system
+A javascript project to simulate a domotic system

 Features
 - Movement detector